jakartaee/jakarta.ee/README.md

 ## Contributing

 1. Fork it!
-To contribute to this project, you need to [create a fork](https://help.github.com/articles/fork-a-repo/) of [jakartaee/jakartaee.github.io](https://github.com/jakartaee/jakartaee.github.io).
+To contribute to this project, please [create a fork](https://help.github.com/articles/fork-a-repo/) of [jakartaee/jakartaee.github.io](https://github.com/jakartaee/jakartaee.github.io).
 2. Download source code with dependencies : `git clone --recursive https://github.com/[your_github_username]/jakartaee.github.io.git`
 3. Create your feature branch: `git checkout -b my-new-feature`
 4. Commit your changes: `git commit -m 'Add some feature' -s`
-5. Push to the branch: `git push origin my-new-feature`
+5. Push the feature branch: `git push origin my-new-feature`
 6. Submit a pull request

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first search for existing and closed issues.
+Please search for existing and closed issues.
 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/jakartaee/jakartaee.github.io/issues/new).

 ## Creators